semanticist21/query-key-chain/README.md

 `'all'` is always included as the next segment after the base key, regardless of whether preceding chains like `list`, `detail` have been used or not.

-When `all()` is invalidated, all cascading children, including those created with details, are invalidated as well.
+When `.all()` is invalidated, all cascading children, including those created with details, are invalidated as well.

 `base.action("action-test")`: Creates a query key ['test', 'all', 'action', 'action-test'].
 `base.list("list-test").detail("detail-test").action("action-test")`: Creates a more specific query key under list, detail.

-When `actions()` or any preceding part of the chain (such as list or detail) is invalidated, all cascading children, including those created with action, are also invalidated.
+When `.actions()` or any preceding part of the chain (such as list or detail) is invalidated, all cascading children, including those created with action, are also invalidated.

 ```typescript
 const base = createQueryFactory("test");